kakiii/kmatch/README.md

 ## How to Use

-1. Visit LinkedIn's job section
+1. Visit LinkedIn and Indeed's job section
 2. Browse job listings as normal
 3. Look for highlighted jobs with:
    - "KM" badge: Company is a recognized sponsor